 Advance Collegiate Schools of Business, no less than 454 institutions offer fully 4,000 MBA programs in the

 US.
 The US offers more MBA programs than the rest of the world combined and, as the numbers indicate, many

 institutions offer more than one program.
+There are also MBA programs right online, offered by institutions such as Walden University, that allow you to study anywhere in the world and complete your degree.
 So, as there are so many programs offering an MBA in the US, which program

 is right for you?
 Careful consideration of the types of programs available is crucial when considering where to